 How much can be contributed to an RESP?

-Contributions up to $2,500 per year up to an overall lifetime total of $50,000 per beneficiary can be made into an RESP.
+Contributions up to an overall lifetime total of $50,000 per beneficiary can be made into an RESP.
 Contributions are not tax deductible.
 Unused contributions can be carried over into future years.